-Of a classic rain boot style, the Helly Hansen Veierland 2 was simple, except for the added accessory buckle on the distal side of the shaft.
+Of a classic rain boot style, the Helly Hansen Veierland 2 is simple except for the added accessory buckle on the distal side of the shaft.
 Performing high in weather protection, the remaining categories of comfort, style, traction, and warmth yielded fairly average or above average scoring.
 A previous Top Pick for mild-weather, we did confirm they were the coldest boot of the bunch.
-Not only that, but comfort and traction were unfortunate setbacks.
+Comfort and traction were unfortunate setbacks.

 Helly Hansen Veierland 2 Review

 Compare prices at 2 resellers Pros: Great weather protection, stylish, ideal for warmer climates

 Cons: Pressure point at the base of the shin, lack of warmth

 The Helly Hansen Veierland 2 is designed with a more traditional approach.
 Constructed entirely out of rubber with a thin cotton lining, these boots are tall and smooth.
 The size 8 pair we purchased weighs in at 3.3 pounds and are not as light as the Kamik Heidi.
 With no extra features, there isn't much else to consider besides excellent weather protection and style.